transactional-panorama/TP/CONTRIBUTING.md

 Reverting changes that are causing issues in the master branch is a normal and expected part of the development process.
 In an open source community, the ramifications of a change cannot always be fully understood.
 With that in mind, here are some considerations to keep in mind when considering a revert:

-- **Availability of the PR author:** If the original PR author or the engineer who merged the code is highly available and can provide a fix in a reasonable time frame, this would counter-indicate reverting.
+- **Availability of the PR author:** If the original PR author or the engineer who merged the code is highly available and can provide a fix in a reasonable timeframe, this would counter-indicate reverting.
 - **Severity of the issue:** How severe is the problem on master?
 Is it keeping the project from moving forward?
 Is there user impact?
 What percentage of users will experience a problem?
 - **Size of the change being reverted:** Reverting a single small PR is a much lower-risk proposition than reverting a massive, multi-PR change.
 - **Age of the change being reverted:** Reverting a recently-merged PR will be more acceptable than reverting an older PR.
 A bug discovered in an older PR is unlikely to be causing widespread serious issues.